Southpaw-TACTIC/TACTIC/README.md

 ## Workflow Platform

-TACTIC is an open-source platform for creating and executing digital workflows.
+TACTIC is a comprensive, open-source platform for creating and executing digital workflows.
 TACTIC has been used in many exciting projects in a wide variety on industries.

 <p align="center">
   <img width="75%" src="https://southpawtech.com/wp-content/uploads/2020/03/online_workflow-1024x480.png"/>